MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-unix-shell.md

 To view and navigate the contents of a file we can use the command `less`.
 This will open a full screen view of the file.

-For instance, we can run the command `less` on our `gapminder_data.csv` file:
+For instance, we can run the command `less` on our `sample_data.csv` file:

 ```
-less data/gapminder_data.csv
+less data/sample_data.csv
 ```

 ![]({{ page.root }}/fig/unix-shell/less_example.png)